smaurice101/readthedocs/docs/source/examples.rst

 Real-Time IoT Data Preprocessing and Machine Learning Example
 -----------------------------

+Solution DAG: **solution_preprocessing_dag-myawesometmlsolutionml-3f10**

-This IoT Data Preprocessing and Machine Learning Solution DAG: **solution_preprocessing_ml_dag-myawesometmlsolutionml-3f10** reads local file data in /rawdata/IoTdata.txt and streams it to Kafka. **The streaming data are then processed and entity level machine learning is performed with TML binaries Viper and HPDE**, the output data are streamed to a browser that runs the dashboard: iot-failure-machinelearning.html, that is located in /Viperviz/viperviz/views.
+This IoT Data Preprocessing and Machine Learning Solution DAG: **solution_preprocessing_dag-myawesometmlsolutionml-3f10** reads local file data in /rawdata/IoTdata.txt and streams it to Kafka. **The streaming data are then processed and entity level machine learning is performed with TML binaries Viper and HPDE**, the output data are streamed to a browser that runs the dashboard: iot-failure-machinelearning.html, that is located in /Viperviz/viperviz/views.

 The solution will automatically build and push the solution container to docker hub, automatically create documentation on READTHEDOCS.io and automatically commit your solution code to Github, all in about 2 minutes.